ibm-cloud-docs/dns/dns-faq.md

 {: #are-zone-update-notifies-supported}
 {: faq}

-Zone update notifies are not supported currently.
+Currently, zone update notifies are not supported.

 ## How immediate is the transfer now button for secondary DNS zones?
 {: #how-immediate-is-the-transfer-now-button}
 {: faq}

-After you click the transfer now button, the domain will be transferred at the beginning of the next minute.
+After you click the transfer now button, the domain is transferred at the beginning of the next minute.

-## Can a master be configured on the private network or does it have to go through the public?
+## Can a master be configured on the private network or must it go through the public?
 {: #can-a-master-be-configured-on-private-network}
 {: faq}